The 2024 Bram Stoker Award® Winners

 Superior Achievement in a Graphic Novel

-Horvath, Patrick (writer/artist) — Beneath The Trees Where Nobody Sees (Penguin Random
+● Horvath, Patrick (writer/artist) — Beneath the Trees Where Nobody Sees (Penguin Random House)

 Superior Achievement in Long Fiction